hauler-dev/hauler-docs/docs/hauler-usage/store/add/chart.md

-      --kube-version string        (Optional) Override the kubernetes version for helm template rendering (default "v1.34.1") --no-progress                (Optional) Disable the live progress display --password string            (Optional) Password to use for authentication -p, --platform string            (Optional) Specify the platform of the image, e.g. linux/amd64 -g, --registry string            (Optional) Specify the registry of the image for images that do not alredy define one --repo string                Location of the chart (https:// | http:// | oci://) --rewrite string             (Optional) Rewrite artifact path to specified string
+      --kube-version string        (Optional) Override the kubernetes version for helm template rendering (default "v1.34.1") --no-progress                (Optional) Disable the live progress display --password string            (Optional) Password to use for authentication -p, --platform string            (Optional) Specify the platform of the image, e.g. linux/amd64.
+Not allowed with a digest-pinned multi-platform image
+  -g, --registry string            (Optional) Specify the registry of the image for images that do not alredy define one
+      --repo string                Location of the chart (https:// | http:// | oci://) --rewrite string             (Optional) Rewrite artifact path to specified string